IITD-data-systems/ws-2024/README.md

-The **Winter School 2024 on Data Systems**, organized by the Data Systems Group of the [Department of Computer Science and Engineering](https://www.cse.iitd.ac.in/) at IIT Delhi, will be held from **December 2nd to December 6th, 2024**.
-Supported by the Mohit Aron Endowment, this winter school provides an exceptional opportunity for final-year undergraduate students, master’s and PhD students, and industry professionals to deepen their knowledge in **scalable systems for Big Data, Data Science and
+The **Winter School 2024 on Data Systems**, organized by the Data Systems Group of the [Department of Computer Science and Engineering](https://www.cse.iitd.ac.in/) at IIT Delhi, will be held from December 2nd to December 6th, 2024.
+Supported by the **Mohit Aron Endowment**, this winter school provides an exceptional opportunity for final-year undergraduate students, master’s and PhD students, and industry professionals to deepen their knowledge in **scalable systems for Big Data, Data Science and